AgusZeroUK/angular-questions/README.md

 ```

-As side-effect, the interceptor needs to provided to the `HTTP_INTERCEPTORS` array for our application on `AppModule`.
+As side-effect, the interceptor needs to be provided to the `HTTP_INTERCEPTORS` array for our application on `AppModule`.

 _app.module.ts_
 ```typescript